OCA/oca.recipe.odoo/doc/scripts.rst

 In truth, upgrade scripts are nothing but Odoo scripts, with the entry point console script being provided by the recipe itself, and in turn relaying to that user-level callable.
-See :py:mod:`anybox.recipe.openerp.runtime.upgrade` for more details on how it works.
+See :py:mod:`oca.recipe.odoo.runtime.upgrade` for more details on how it works.

 Usage for instance creation